aldryn/aldryn-events/docs/how_to/run_tests.rst

 Backend Tests
 =============

-You can run the tests by running the following commands:
+You can run the tests by following:

 * ``virtualenv env`` to create the virtual environment
 * ``source env/bin/activate`` to activate it